 An alias will always have the same name as the original.
 Change the name of either the alias or the original, and both will change.

 - The name of an alias will appear in italics in all views (more re this further below).
+Due to limitations in some fonts, there is a (non-default) Document Settings option to underline alias titles instead.

 - An alias cannot contain children/descendants, but those of the original can be queried via its aliases (e.g. in an agent).
 In agent queries aliases assume their original's descendants for purposes of matching.